Behind Every Feeling Is a Thought

 Reflect

-Use this quick self-check to uncover what’s fueling your reaction:
+Use this quick self-check to uncover what might be fueling your emotions right now:

 What happened?